 The Fund's investment strategy is based on a combined top-down and bottom-up approach to discover securities most likely to generate the highest expected returns while also considering appropriate ESG factor analysis to such securities.

-Top-down/bottom-up approach

 The Investment Manager's strategy seeks to identify strategic attributes (i.e. competitive and comparative advantages) in companies undervalued by the marketplace.
-The Investment Manager actively manages portfolio risk through both quantitative and qualitative controls and is continuously cognisant of the deviation between the positions held in the portfolio and the composition of the Benchmark.
+The Investment Manager actively manages portfolio risk through procedural and mechanical controls and is continuously cognisant of the composition of the Benchmark and the relative risks engineered into portfolios against the Benchmark.

 The Investment Manager focuses on three basic decisions based upon top-down and bottom-up research.
-This combined approach allows the Investment Manager to select the sectors, style and equity securities it believes are most likely to generate the highest expected returns:
+This combined approach allows the Investment Manager to select the sectors, style and securities it believes are most likely to generate the highest expected returns:

 - 1. Sector Exposure: Identify the economic sectors and industries most likely to outperform or underperform versus the Benchmark. - 2.
-Style Decision (Capitalisation and Valuation): Identify the style characteristics (i.e. largecap or small-cap, growth or value) most likely to lead to outperformance versus the Benchmark. - 3.
+Style Decision (Capitalisation and Valuation): Identify the style characteristics (i.e. large-cap or small-cap, growth or value) most likely to lead to outperformance versus the Benchmark. - 3.
 Security Selection: Identify the security or group of securities within a particular category maximizing the likelihood of beating the overall category.

-Furthermore, the attractiveness of an equity is a function of the following: the issuer's strategic attribute (Competitive Advantage), the Investment Manager's ability to exploit the attribute in their operations (Attribute Execution Analysis), the degree the Investment Manager thinks the markets have discounted this advantage (Relative Valuation), the existence of any material operational risk (Operational Risk Assessment), and the degree to which the issuer's competitive advantage is supported by the firm's forecasted macroeconomic environment.
+Furthermore, the attractiveness of an equity is a function of the following: the issuer's strategic attribute (Competitive Advantage), management's ability to exploit the attribute in their operations (Attribute Execution Analysis), the degree the Investment Manager thinks the markets have discounted this advantage (Relative Valuation), the existence of any material operational risk (Operational Risk Assessment), and the degree to which the issuer's competitive advantage is supported by the firm's forecasted macroeconomic environment.